 includeSubdomains.
 Adding both of these additional directives would look like this:

 add_header Strict-Transport-Security "max-age=63072000; includeSubDomains; preload";

-If there is an error with the verification, make sure that no domain-level redirects are set in the User Portal.
+- If there is an error with the verification on this service, make sure that no domain-level redirects are set in the User Portal.
 For example, non-www to www or vice versa.
 Any redirects from the root domain must be removed completely.